 The first time I learned – really learned – what a sleep regression was, I began to wonder if it wasn’t more well-known as some part of a conspiracy to keep us young parents in the dark.
 After all, this little sleep had to be a form of torture, right?
 So surely the older generations weren’t mentioning them as a means to guarantee themselves grandkids, right?
-Well, after surviving not one but FOUR 8 month sleep regression, it’s not some tinfoil hat conspiracy.
-Y’all, it’s just that parenting is exhausting and full of sleep disturbances for us all.
+Well, after surviving not one but FOUR 8 month sleep regressions, it’s not some tinfoil hat conspiracy.
+Y’all, it’s just that parenting is exhausting and full of sleep training for us all.
 Even so, let’s dispel some of the common myths that surround sleep regressions.

-Myths about the elusive 8 month sleep regression
+Myths about the elusive 8-month sleep regression

 After almost 8 years in the Emergency Department, 4 kids who did not understand that sleep is amazing until after they turned one, and boatloads of research, I’ve heard pretty much every sleep myth in the book.
 And then some.